 Last year the District conducted more than 45 tests for over 80 contaminants throughout the water system.
 We only detected 3 of these disinfection byproduct samples which exceeded the maximum containment level the State allows.
-As we told you at the time, our water temporarily exceeded drinking water standards.
+Per our notification, in August of 2020, our water temporarily exceeded drinking water standards.
 Measures have been taken to correct the exceedances.